CS180-spring/cs180-23-futuretech/README.md

 To run (in VSCode for now):
 While in the document/ folder, run ./mvnw spring-boot:run Then open localhost:8080 in a browser.
 Register by clicking on "Click here to register" and submit your Username and Password.
+In a new terminal, navigate to the directory in which **items_list.json** is located (document/ which is the same location as where you ran ./mvnw spring-boot:run).
+With this new terminal open, run the python file **httpserver.py**.

 ## To run the file "UserLoginRegistration.java"
   User need to download the "src", ".idea", ".gitignore", "Login.iml" files, then you should be able to launch the file. <br>